TrainWeb.org Facebook Page

 On the way down the grade to Big Horn.

-Mt.
-San Antonio, a shield volcano, a free-standing volcanic peak in Rio Arriba County, New Mexico.
+Mount San Antonio, a shield volcano, a free-standing volcanic peak in Rio Arriba County, New Mexico.
 With an elevation of 10,908 feet, San Antonio Mountain is the highest peak within the Taos Plateau volcanic field, the largest volcanic field within the Rio Grande Rift valley.
 The mountain is a dacite dome, built up of lava high in silica and mildly elevated in alkali metal oxides that erupted between 3.36 and 2.9 million years ago.
-The mountain lies just outside a northwest boundary of the Rio Grande del Norte National Monument.
-It lies within the Carson National Forest and is administered by the U.S. Forest Service rather than the Bureau of Land Management.
-It is called "Bear Mountain" by Tewa-speaking peoples in the Rio Grande valley, and is known as the mountain of the north in their cosmology.
+The mountain lies just outside a northwest boundary of the Rio Grande del Norte National Monument and is within the Carson National Forest.
+It is administered by the U.S. Forest Service rather than the Bureau of Land Management and is called "Bear Mountain" by Tewa-speaking peoples in the Rio Grande valley, known as the mountain of the north in their cosmology.

 Petroglyphs along the Cumbres and Toltec Scenic Railroad.